Ensemble Transport Adaptive Importance Sampling: Automated tuning of algorithm parameters

 where the regions $\{R_i\}_{i=1}^{n_b}$ are the $d$-dimensional histogram bins, so that $\bigcup_i R_i \subseteq X$ and $R_i\cap R_j=\emptyset$, $n_b$ is the number of bins, $v$ is the volume of each bin, and $B_i$ is the value of the $i$th bin.
 This metric converges to the standard definition of the relative $L^2$ error as $v\rightarrow 0$.

-These statistics cannot be used in general to find optimal values of $\beta$ since they require knowledge of the analytic solution, and the algorithm must be run for a long time to build up a sufficiently large sample.
-However they can be used to assess the ability of other indicators to find the optimal proposal variances in a controlled setting.
-The following statistics can be used specifically for importance sampling algorithms.
+These statistics cannot be used in general to find optimal values of $\beta$ since they require the analytic solution, and are expensive to approximate.
+However they can be used to assess the ability of other indicators to find the optimal scaling parameters in a controlled setting.